 Royal Canoe Club is committed to ensuring that all those taking part in canoeing at the club are protected and kept safe from harm while they are participating in our sport.
 This is particularly true in respect of children and vulnerable groups where it is important that they can enjoy our sport in a safe environment protected from any form of poor practice or abuse.

 The British Canoe Union has developed a range of policies, guidance and templates to support to clubs.
 Royal Canoe Club subscribes to all BCU policies in this respect.
-We view Child Protection as a very important issue and we take it extremely seriously.

 The club has implemented the BCU’s Child and Vulnerable Groups Protection Policy and has taken steps to ensure that anyone with any question about child protection or who wishes to draw attention to a problem can do so immediately.
 Any member or parent or other person with a concern about child protection can contact us via email.